top of page

 With its prime location in the heart of the city and its charming atmosphere, Santa Lucía Park has naturally become one of Mérida’s most beloved spots.
 Of course there is also free Wi-Fi in the park.

 The weekly event is one of the reasons why it is the favorite park in Mérida by many and especially when live music is played, it is quite crowded.
-Try grabbing a table at one of the many fabulous restaurants and enjoy different bands, singers and dancers.
+Try grabbing a table at one of the many restaurants and enjoy different bands, singers and dancers.

 Evening falls

-The big Love Chairs in the park
+The Big Love Chairs in the Park

 You will find them scattered throughout the city, especially in parks and plazas, inviting you to take a moment to relax and enjoy the vibrant atmosphere of Mérida.